-The Alaska Conference, in alignment with the North American Division, has been a supporter for the protection of children whether they are a student in one of our schools, participating in programs in our churches, a member of Pathfinders, or visiting any Adventist-supported ministries.
+The Alaska Conference, in alignment with the North American Division, supports the protection of children whether they are a student in our schools, participating in programs in our churches, a member of Pathfinders, or visiting an Adventist-supported ministry.

-- Adults, ages 18 and older, complete and sign the Volunteer Ministry Form which gives the church organization permission to check references and for the conference to complete a background check.
+- Adults, ages 18 and older, complete and sign the Volunteer Information Form giving permission to check references and complete a background check.

-- The adult creates a Verified Volunteers account, participates in a short training on child safety, and submits their personal information for a background check to be conducted.
+- The adult creates a Sterling Volunteers account, completes child safety training, and submits personal information for a background check.
 A confidential email is provided to the applicant to let them know the results of their screening.

 Churches, schools and ministries can elect to have a local administrator to manage their local hires and/or volunteers.
 All information is confidential; screenings expire after a three-year period and must be renewed.
-Click on the link below to learn more about the service provider, Verified Volunteers.
+Click on the link below to begin your screening with Sterling Volunteers